Limits on the Statistical Description of Charged de Sitter Black Holes: Heat Capacity and Breakdown of Thermodynamics

 This picture changes when we include charge.
 By increasing the charge, we can lower the temperature of the black hole and we can end up in a situation where the available energy drops below the Hawking temperature.
 This is demonstrated very clearly for cold black holes which have a vanishing temperature along the entire cold branch.
 The near-extremal heat capacities are identical in the different normalizations.
 This can be attributed to the fact that the leading order term in an expansion of $f({r_{\cal O}})$ around the cold point is constant, as we will explain in more detail in Sec. \ref{sec:NearExt}.
 We find that the heat capacity at fixed charge is \beq \text{Cold:} \qquad \tilde C_b^Q = C_b^Q = \frac{\pi r_b^2}{G_4}\left(\frac{r_b}{r_a}-1\right) + {\cal O}(r_b-r_a)^2 ~. \eeq The vanishing of the heat capacity in the extremal limit suggests a breakdown of the thermodynamic description, similar to extremal black holes in flat space.

 Note, however, that in flat space charged black holes thermodynamically evolve to the extremal state by emitting neutral Hawking radiation.
-In de Sitter space, at fixed charge, black holes evolve towards the maximal entropy lukewarm state.
-For masses below the lukewarm point, the cosmological temperature is higher than the black hole temperature, causing the black hole to evolve towards the lukewarm line instead of the cold extremal state.
+In de Sitter space, cold de Sitter black holes are not final state of neutral Hawking radiation.
+At fixed charge, black holes evolve towards the maximal entropy lukewarm state instead.
+This is because, for masses below the lukewarm point, the cosmological temperature is higher than the black hole temperature, causing the black hole to evolve towards the lukewarm line instead of the cold extremal state.
 In other words, in de Sitter space one would need to do something special (throw in some extra charge or force the black hole to lose some mass) to end up in the non-equilibrium cold extremal state.